Chapter 3 References

 1. Reality.
 That “there is some physical reality whose existence is independent of human observers.(D’Espagnat, 1979), p158.

 2. Locality.
-That no influence of any kind can travel faster than the speed of light.
+That no influence of any kind can propagate faster than the speed of light.

 3. Induction.
 That logical induction is a valid mode of reasoning.

-The result showed that one or more of these assumptions must be wrong.
+These axioms seem self-evident, but the Bell results show that one or more of them are wrong.
 If physical reality and induction are true, then locality must be wrong.
-If locality and induction are true, there isn’t a real physical world out there.
-If physical reality and locality are true, then logical induction must be false.
-To this day, physics has not resolved this issue:
+If locality and induction are true, then reality isn’t physical.
+If physical reality and locality are true, then induction must be false.
+To this day, physics can’t explain the Bell experiments, which are based on quantum theory:

 According to quantum theory, quantum correlations violating Bell’s inequalities merely happen, somehow from outside space-time, in the sense that there is no story in space-time that can describe their occurrence:” (Salart et al., 2008), p1.